-TO: Editor, CRYPTOLOG, A.J.
-Salemme, Pl 1.
-The article written by Russ Chauvenet in the August 1977 edition of the CRYPTOLOG provided an excellent perspective of how the programmers viewed ABNER.
-Sam Synder's letter to you printed in the November 77 edition of CRYPTOLOG provided additional insights on the construction of the equipment.
-I believe it would be remise not to cover at least a few points concerning some aspects of equipment maintenance on the ABNER Serial #1 system.
-2. When AFSA, NSA's predecessor at Arlington Hall, first determined it was getting into the electronic computer arena in the very early 1950's, it was readily determined that there was no source of qualified engineering or electronic computer maintenance personnel to be enticed into service at NSA.
-In addition to hiring a few civilian electronic engineers and technicians it was decided to attempt to get some expertise in this area by seeking military officers.
-A survey indicated that the closest training and qualifications that would come close would be graduates of the Ground Electronics (Radar) School at Keesler Air Force A levy was placed on the USAF/AFSS for one officer in Base. the top third of each of ten succeeding graduating classes.
+he article by Russ Chauvenet in the August 1977 CRYPTOLOG provided an excellent perspective of how the programmers viewed ABNER.
+Sam Snyder's followup letter in the November 1977 CRYPTOLOG provided additional insights on the construction of the equipment.
+I believe it would be remiss not to cover at least a few points concerning some aspects of the equipment maintenance on the ABNER Serial 1.system.

+When AFSA, NSA's predecessor at Arlington Hall Station, first determined in the very early 1950s that it was getting into the electronic computer arena, it was readily determined that there was no source of qualified engineering or electronic computer-maintenance personnel to be enticed into service at the Agency.
+In addition to hiring a few civilian electronic engineers and technicians, it was decided to attempt to get some expertise in this area by seeking military officers.
+A survey indicated that the training that came closest to meeting the Agency's requirements was given at the Ground Electronics (Radar) School at Keesler Air Force Base.
+A levy was placed on the USAF/AFSA for one officet in the top third of each of ten succeeding graduating classes.
 I was "fortunate" enough to be selected as the first officer from the first class.
-Upon arrival at NSA I was assigned to the computer maintenance for ABNER.
-People like now Chief T2 (as well as L. Morgenweck, E. Biggerstaff and who are still at NSA) were old hands at ABNER maintenance having already spent about six months working side by side with the development engineers and programmers in anticipation of the computer becoming operational.
-3. ABNER I, Serial 1, the first NSA application of "serial dynamic logic" circuitry presented new problems for isolating malfunctions.
+Upon arrival at Arlington Hall, I was assigned to the computer maintenance for ABNER.
+People like now Chief T2 (as well as L. Morgenweck, E. Biggerstaff, and all of whom are still at NSA), were old namos at ABNER maintenance, having already spent about 6 months working side by side with the development engineers and programmers in anticipation of the computer's becoming operational.

+ABNER I, Serial 1, the first NSA application of "serial dynamic logic" circuitry, presented new problems for isolating malfunctions.
 The computer, including the consoles and peripherals, came close to being a maintenance nightmare.
-All of the electronic D.C. power supplies were laboratory type supplies that had variable voltages.
-They were not overly stable and generated a tremendous amount of heat.
-Electro-sonic mercury delay lines were used for the 1024 words of memory.
-(512 words per cabinet, or 64 delay lines per cabinet.)
-The only plugable components in the whole machine were the diode/resistor gates (there were 25,000 1N34 diodes) and the 6AN5 vacuum tubes that were used for digital
+All of the electronic D.C. power supplies were of the laboratory type, with variable voltages.
+They were not overly stable and they generated a tremendous amount of heat.
+Electrosonic mercury delay lines were used for the 1024 : words of memory (512 words per cabinet, or 64 delay lines per cabinet).
+The only pluggable components in the whole machine were the diode/ resistor gates (there were 25,000 1N34 diodes) and the 6AN5 vacuum tubes that were used for digital pulse amplifiers.
+There were about 1500 6AN5s, all being used close to their design rating, and they had an MTBF that did not endear them to the maintenance personnel.
+More importantly, all the digital pulses were processed through various lengths of electronic delay lines.
+The latter were all wire-bound on very delicate metallic-plated fiberglass rods and hard-wired into the system.
+Likewise, all the pulse transformers were hard-wired into the system and when we were so fortunate as to locate a faulty delay line, pulse transformer, or diode isolating/gating circuitry, it took at least a half-hour or more to replace the suspect component if it was not a tube or a plug-in gate.